How do lexical antonyms differ from synonyms?

 Thankfully, there are some useful resources that can help students select antonyms with accuracy.
 The first of these is experience: If you’ve already had successful experiences in using antonym pairs for example, then it might be wise to trust your own judgement until corrected otherwise.
 This is the method that native speakers subconsciously follow and what learners of English will need to learn to do too.
 You won’t always have an online dictionary on hand for instance to research a word’s opposites, and so you’ll benefit in the long run if you can better rely on your own knowledge and intuition.

 More helpful for non-native speakers at first, however, is probably the use of computer software and lexical websites.
 A simple right click on Microsoft Word can, for example, offer a number of useful antonyms, as can lexical websites such as:

 Whichever antonym you decide on in the end, pay careful attention to the success of its use.
 Through trial and error, you can let success and failure inform you of whether or not to try that expression again.
 Did your teacher offer a concerned comment on that word for example, or a fellow student in class react strangely to its use?
 Receive negative feedback about the antonyms you select and you can assume that you should research alternatives that better suit your intended meaning.

-Great work on finishing this short two-lesson course on antonyms and synonyms.
+Great work on finishing this short two-chapter reader on antonyms and synonyms.
 Don’t forget to next unlock, download and complete our related worksheets to check your knowledge of these concepts.
-You might also wish to consider studying a related course on word meanings to expand your knowledge of this area, such as one on idiomatic phrases or homonyms and ploysemes.
+You might also wish to consider studying a related reader on word meanings to expand your knowledge of this area, such as one on idiomatic phrases or homonyms and ploysemes.